Using deep learning to construct stochastic local search SAT solvers with performance bounds: Methods

-then $\phi$ is satisfiable and the MT algorithm with access to $O$ will find a solution to $\phi$ in an expected $\sum_j \mu(j)$ number of steps. \end{prop}
+then $\phi$ is satisfiable and the MT algorithm with access to $O$ will find a solution to $\phi$ in an expected $\sum_j \mu(j)$ number of steps. \end{prop} In words, Proposition~\ref{prop:moser} states that if the probability of violating each clause under the oracle is sufficiently small relative to the local structure of the instance (as captured by the dependency graph), then the MT algorithm is guaranteed to find a solution efficiently.

-The ``perfect'' oracle clearly satisfies this proposition, as $P_O(j|\phi) = 0$ for all $j$, so that we can simply set $\mu(j) = 0$ for all $j$.
-Importantly, however, there can be imperfect oracles that still satisfy this condition.
+The ``perfect'' oracle clearly satisfies this proposition, as $P_O(j|\phi) = 0$ for all $j$, so that we can set $\mu(j) = 0$ for all $j$.
+Importantly, however, imperfect oracles can still satisfy this condition.
 For instance, consider a $k$-SAT instance $\phi$ in which each clause carries at most $k$ literals and each variable appears in at most $\frac{2^k}{(k+1)e}$ clauses.
-Then, by setting $\mu(j) = e/2^k$ for all $j$ and using the fact that $(1 + 1/r)^r \leq e$ for all $r > 0$, we find that the uniform oracle over $I_n$ satisfies~(\ref{eq:LL_condition}) and hence the MT algorithm would find a solution to $\phi$ despite it being not tuned to $\phi$ at all.
+Then, by setting $\mu(j) = e/2^k$ for all $j$ and using the fact that $(1 + 1/r)^r \leq e$ for all $r > 0$, we find that the uniform oracle over $X_n$ satisfies~(\ref{eq:LL_condition}) and hence the MT algorithm would find a solution to $\phi$ despite it being not tuned to $\phi$ at all.
 As such, Proposition~\ref{prop:moser} strongly motivates the search for oracles that satisfy~(\ref{eq:LL_condition}).
-Moreover, more recent results further motivate the construction of oracles that satisfy~(\ref{eq:LL_condition}) only approximately or for instances that are in fact unsatisfiable.
-In particular, results in Ref.~\cite{harris2017algorithmic} imply the following: \begin{prop} Given a formula $\phi$ in CNF-form, and a map $\mu: [m] \to [0,\infty)$, there exists a simple extension to the MT algorithm that takes as input $\phi, \mu$ and an oracle $O$, that runs an expected $\sum_j \mu(j)$ number of steps and whose output $x$, for every $j \in [m]$, violates clause $c_j$ with probability
+Moreover, more recent results further motivate the construction of oracles that satisfy~(\ref{eq:LL_condition}) only approximately or for unsatisfiable instances.
+In particular, results in Ref.~\cite{harris2017algorithmic} imply the following:

+\begin{prop} Given a formula $\phi$ in CNF and a map $\mu: [m] \to [0,\infty)$, there exists a simple extension to the MT algorithm that takes as input $\phi, \mu$ and an oracle $O$, that runs an expected $\sum_j \mu(j)$ number of steps and whose output $x$, for every $j \in [m]$, violates clause $c_j$ with probability